microphone-mathematics/aarl/README.md

 # Akamai ARL Hack

+- This research was stolen from todayisnew a.k.a @codecancare by a bug bounty triager.

+It is now public knowledge, but we are sorry for what happened to todayisnew.

-Script to test open Akamai ARL vulnerability.
+This is a script to test an open Akamai ARL vulnerability.

 When successful, you can more or less load arbitrary Akamai-hosted content from the target subdomain.